TRUSTED BY OVER 82,000 GROWING BUMPS

 • Elevate your head and shoulders using a wedge pillow or by propping extra cushions behind your back.

-• Semi-reclined side-lying (about 30° incline) helps keep stomach acid in check—endorsed by the Australian Physiotherapy Association.
+• Semi-reclined side-lying (about 30° incline) helps keep stomach acid in check.

 Bonus: Combining elevation with side-lying minimises reflux while you maintain a safe sleep position.